-In partnership with 3M's Provider, 3M has put a strong emphasis on supplier education and training.
-This includes guiding suppliers to online resources, including access to interactive training courses, informational and best practice documents and real time chat with compliance specialists.
+In partnership with the Provider, 3M has maintained a strong emphasis on supplier education and training.
+This includes guiding suppliers to online resources, including access to interactive training courses, informational and best practice documents and real time support with compliance specialists.